p4lang/p4c/backends/ebpf/psa/README.md

 Refer to [the bpftool guide](https://manpages.ubuntu.com/manpages/focal/man8/bpftool-prog.8.html) for more examples how to use it.

+# Performance optimizations

+## Table caching

+Table caching optimizes P4 table lookups by adding a cache with all `exact` matches for time-consuming lookups including:
+- table with `ternary` (and/or lpm, exact) key - skip slow TSS algorithm if the key was matched earlier.
+- table with `lpm` (and/or exact) key - skip slow `LPM_TRIE` map (especially when there is many entries) if the key was matched earlier.
+- `ActionSelector` member selection from group - skip slow checksum calculation for `selector` key if it was calculated earlier.

+The fast exact-match map is added in front of each instance of a table that contains a `lpm`, `ternary` or `selector` match key.
+The table cache is implemented with `BPF_MAP_TYPE_LRU_HASH`, which shares its implementation with the BPF hash map.
+The LRU map provides a good lookup performance, but lower performance on map updates due to a maintenance process.
+Thus, this optimization fits into use cases, where a value of table key changes infrequently between packets.

+This optimization may not improve performance in every case, so it must be explicitly enabled by compiler option.
+To enable table caching pass `--table-caching` to the compiler.

 # TODO / Limitations

 We list the known bugs/limitations below.
 Refer to the Roadmap section for features planned in the near future.